Play the ultimate Fantasy Baseball Game featuring exclusive Player Rewards & Benefits

 |by Michael Hurcomb | CBSSports.com|

 2015 outlook: Though Gee has struggled to get strikeouts the past two seasons, he hasn't suffered a significant loss of velocity, so perhaps a rebound is in order.
-However, his upside isn't all that high, so there is no need to gamble a late-round pick in standard mixed leagues on the chance that Gee improves.
-He can be left for your teams in deeper formats.
+However, his upside isn't all that high, so there's no need to gamble a late-round pick in standard mixed leagues on the chance that he improves.
+Leave him for deeper leagues.

 |Upcoming 7 Games|